GeoffB6000/game-concept-prototypes/cards.md

 #- ALL CARDS (80)-

+#### Legend: DIAMOND = digital technology, CLUB = analog technology, SPADE = material, HEART = art/conceptual

 ## DIAMOND (10)

 1 - Machine Learning

-2 -
+2 - Bot: an algorithm that mimics human engagement on the internet or generates permutations of a given task.

-3 - Dance
+3 - Augmented Reality

-4 - Clay
+4 - Minimal Computer: a portable device capable of running low-resource computer programs.

 5 - Optical Character Recognition (OCR): software enabling computers to interpret hand-written or typed text.

-6 - Dice

-7 - Painting
+6 - Global Positioning System (GPS): coordinates with satellites to provide information about the GPS' location on Earth.

+7 - Synthesizer: a device for producing electronic sounds and music.

-8 - Empty Bottles
+8 - Multi-lingual coding

 9 - Image Editing Software: allows for the creation or alteration of digital images.

-10 - Bicycle
+10 - Virtual Reality

 ## CLUB (10)

-11 - Narrative Textiles - woven materiels imbued with stories.

-12 - Blanket

-13 - Global Positioning System (GPS): coordinates with satellites to provide information about the GPS' location on Earth.

-14 - Musical Instrument: choose one

-15 - Beadwork: art produced by linking beads through strings or wires.

-16 - Found Object: choose an ordinary item you can see in your vicinity, or one you have seen abandoned in a public space.

-17 - Synthesizer: a device for producing electronic sounds and music.
+11 - Smoke Signal

-18 - Lathe + carving tools: tools that allow a skilled user to shape wood, plastic, stone, or other materials.
+12 - Lathe + carving tools: tools that allow a skilled user to shape wood, plastic, stone, or other materials.

+13 - Film camera (photo or video)

+14 - Dice

+15 - Map: a physical drawing corresponding to a location or phenomenon.

+16 -

+17 -

+18 -

-19 - Storytelling: the act of sharing stories.
+19 -

-20 - Metal Wires
+20 -

 ## SPADE (10)

 21 - Container (pot, barrel, etc.)

-22 - Minimal Computer: a portable device capable of running low-resource computer programs.
+22 - Metal Wires

-23 - Potter's Wheel
+23 - Empty Bottles

-24 - Musical Genre:
+24 - Solar Panel: a device which converts sunlight into electrical power.

 25 - Plastic Bags

-26 - Internet-sourced video: digital video files on a variety of sources shared by users on the internet.
-Pick a topic - there is probably a video about it.

-27 - Windmill / Wind Turbine: a device which uses the wind to perform work or generate electrical power.
+26 - Found Object: choose an ordinary item you can see in your vicinity, or one you have seen abandoned in a public space.

+27 - Clay

-28 - Art Genre:
+28 - Blanket

-29 - Solar Panel: a device which converts sunlight into electrical power.

-30 - Bot: an algorithm that mimics human engagement on the internet or generates permutations of a given task.
+29 - Old Computer Parts

+30 - 20 wood 2x4s

 ## HEART (10)

-31 - Map: a physical drawing corresponding to a location or phenomenon.
+31 - Visual Art

-32 -
+32 - Dance

 33 -

-34 -
+34 - Music

-35 -
+35 - Storytelling: the act of sharing stories.

-36 -
+36 - Painting

-37 -
+37 - Poetry

 38 -